Sustainable Development Goals

 Smooth-billed Anis

 In 2015, just before starting my Ph.D on road ecology, I set up and ran a project investigating the impacts of an introduced bird, the smooth-billed ani Crotophaga ani, in Galápagos.
 In collaboration with the Charles Darwin Foundation and the Galápagos National Park Directorate I have been investigating the impacts that smooth-billed anis are having in Galápagos and researching potential control or eradication methods.
 One of the papers resulting from this work can be found here.
+I am now supervising a Ph.D. on this topic.

 Other research

-I have also co-authored a study on feral cats in Galápagos, finding evidence to suggest they may be predating upon green turtle hatchlings and young marine iguanas, and a paper identifying the Top 50 Research Questions for the islands.
+I also co-authored a study on feral cats in Galápagos, finding evidence to suggest they may be predating upon green turtle hatchlings and young marine iguanas, and a paper identifying the Top 50 Research Questions for the islands.